 Feel free to use your page to communicate with your members by adding them as friends.
 You can post information and announcements and you can even add a post as a list of people in the queue to receive the swarms that the society collects.
 You are welcome to use the site to replace your currently active policy and procedure to report swarms or to use the site in parallel.
 It is here to help save time and effort so please use it and spread the word.
 If you currently have a donate link set up on your website for donations resulting from your swarm collecting activities then feel free to keep using that on your site.
 If donations come into the BeeSwarm site associated with your managed postcodes we will endeavour to pass them on to you at the end of the season.
 We want BeeSwarm to compliment your normal swarm rehoming activities, not compete with them.

 The purpose of this site is for everybody to work together I would envisage that pest control companies would be using the site to post swarm notifications in order to give local beekeepers the opportunity to collect swarms before they get to a stage that pest control needs to be involved.
 There will however be numerous occasions where a nest is out of control and no beekeepers are able or willing to tackle it.
 At this point pest control is welcome to get involved but please make sure that swarm reporters are aware of any charges that you may levy prior to turning up to assist them.
-If pest controllers or people operating for profit are using the site then please give the beekeepers in the area at least 1 hour to respond.
+If pest controllers or people operating for profit are using the site then please give the not for profit beekeepers in the area at least 2 hours to respond.